cappachu/parlance/README.rst

 parLANce: chat with folks on your local area network
 ====================================================

 parLANce is a bare bones terminal chat program that connects you with people on the same local area network.
+It uses raw sockets to broadcast messages via multicast IP.

 Installation